-What the Digital SAT Will Look Like
+What the Digital SAT Looks Like

-You'll Still Have a Set Test Date and Location
+You Still Have a Set Test Date and Location

-The exam can either be taken on a computer at the testing center, or students will be able to bring their own laptops from home (although some testing centers/schools may require you to take the test on their computers only).
+The exam can either be taken on a computer at the testing center, or you can bring your own laptop from home (although some testing centers/schools may require you to take the test on their computers only).
 Students who don't have access to a computer or laptop will be loaned one by the College Board to take the SAT.
-If the internet goes down during the SAT, your work will be saved, and you won't lose time on the test.

-It'll Be Shorter Than the Paper-Based SAT
+It's Shorter Than the Paper-Based SAT

-Reading
+Reading & Writing

 You can see the total time in the top left and the time remaining in the top right.
 Each page includes one passage (on the left) and its associated questions (on the right).
 On the bottom, directions are on the left and navigation is on the right.